 Voldemort sucked in a loud breath, apparently frustrated again.

 "I- Potter, I don't know what you want from me.
 I've never..."

 "Nah, it's all right," Harry stopped him softly.
 "Don't worry about it.
 I'm fine with almost anything as long as I can believe you again."

 "Meaning you want to believe me?"
 Voldemort laughed hollowly.
-"After everything that happened?"
+"After everything what happened?"

 Harry's resolute words made the Dark Lord look at him properly.

 "All right.
 Later, then.
-We can talk later.
-I need some rest now," he said quietly then and extended his bony hand to hide it in Harry's warm armpit.
+We will talk later.
+I need to rest now," he said quietly then and extended his bony hand to hide it in Harry's warm armpit.

 "Take me somewhere safe, Harry.
 Surely you must understand why I don't wish to stay here any longer."